|Awarding Agency Name

 - Entertainment costs, except where specific costs that might otherwise be considered entertainment have a programmatic purpose and are authorized in the approved budget (2 CFR 200.438)

 - Capital expenditures for general purpose equipment, including any vehicle regardless of cost, buildings, and land (2 CFR 200.439)

 - Capital expenditures for improvements to land, buildings, or equipment which materially increase their value or useful life (2 CFR 200.439)

 - Food, and other goods or services for personal use of the grantee's employees, contractors, or consultants of the grantee unless authorized as per diem under the State of Illinois Governor's Travel Control Board (2 CFR 200.445).

 - Deposits for items, services, or space

-Simplified Acquisition Threshold: Potential grantees under this funding announcement may receive an award in excess of the Simplified Acquisition Threshold, currently $250,000 (Refer to 2 CFR 200 Section 200.88).
+- Simplified Acquisition Threshold: Potential grantees under this funding announcement may receive an award more than the Simplified Acquisition Threshold, currently $250,000 (Refer to 2 CFR 200 Section 200.88).
 Therefore, the grantee must be aware of the following regarding the Simplified Acquisition Threshold as it will be applicable to any qualifying subaward: